Skip to content

 }

 The from_field key is what makes compile-time binding work.
 If a resource lacks the field a parameter needs, the action is silently omitted (not an error — the provider simply doesn't apply to that resource).
-If a required parameter references a field that exists but has the wrong type, CUE catches it.

 Pattern layer: patterns/